Azure/azure-quickstart-templates/101-vmms-with-public-ip-prefix/README.md

 This template deploys a VMSS with Public IP Prefix attached.

 ## Parameters + Tips
 Make sure to replace the parameters with your own information.
 You can configure the VM SKU for the VMSS and the public IP prefix length as you desire.
-Be aware of naming conventions and restrictions - 400 errors encountered during deployment may be due to issues with your VMSS's name.
+Be aware of naming conventions and restrictions - HTTP 400 and authenticaiton errors encountered during deployment may be due to issues with your VMSS's name.